-The short answer: if you already have a small business on main street, you really should run an E-Commerce store on Facebook to strengthen your sales and marketing, with both short- and long-term revenue benefit.
+if you have a small business on main street, you really should run at least an ongoing marketing campaign on Facebook, or better still start an E-Commerce store on Facebook to strengthen your sales and marketing, with both short- and long-term revenue benefit.

 If a complete integrated business model seems ‘daunting’, starting a simple standalone EC business initiative can be an eye-opener as, online, the potential opportunities, the speed of sales and extend of referral advertising can be a thousand-fold that of any shop on main-street.
 Sounds enticing?